IceHe/lib/java/cmd/java.md

     - For example, to compile only the `length()` method of the String class and the `size()` method of the List class, use the following:
         - `-XX:CompileOnly=java/lang/String.length,java/util/List.size`
     - _Note that the full class name is specified, including all packages and subpackages separated by a slash (`/`)._
-        - _For easier cut and paste operations, it’s also possible to use the method name format produced by the `-XX:+PrintCompilation` and `-XX:+LogCompilation` options:_
+        - _For easier cut and paste operations, it's also possible to use the method name format produced by the `-XX:+PrintCompilation` and `-XX:+LogCompilation` options:_
             - _`-XX:CompileOnly=java.lang.String::length,java.util.List::size`_
-- Although wildcards aren’t supported, you can specify only the class or package name to compile all methods in that class or package, as well as specify just the method to compile the methods with this name in any class:
+- Although wildcards aren't supported, you can specify only the class or package name to compile all methods in that class or package, as well as specify just the method to compile the methods with this name in any class:

 ```bash
 -XX:CompileOnly=java/lang/String